transistor1/AppDomainIssue/README.md

 When instantiating two, independent .NET COM-visible classes within the same, single-threaded COM client, .NET loads them both into the same AppDomain.

+I am guessing that this is because they are being loaded into the same thread.

 **Why is this a problem?**

 When both classes have the `AppDomain.CurrentDomain.AssemblyResolve` event implemented (or any other AppDomain event, for that matter), the events can interfere with one another.
 This is at least one complication; I am guessing that there may be others as well.